 OneDrive application normally uploads data to Microsoft 365 at around 2MB/sec, which is 10-15x slower than the speed of data encryption operations on local machines.
-This often means that only small share of encrypted data is synched from local machines to Microsoft 365 cloud before the attack is discovered.
+This often means that only a small share of encrypted data is synched from local machines to Microsoft 365 cloud before the attack is discovered.

 Cloud upload speed is too slow to encrypt Microsoft 365 (SharePoint and OneDrive) data at scale.

-In cases when encrypted file versions get uploaded to OneDrive accounts or SharePoint sites, they can usually be recovered using the standard Microsoft 365 versioning (see section 3 for more details on M365 built-in anti-ransomware tools).
+When encrypted files get uploaded to OneDrive accounts or SharePoint sites, they can usually be recovered using the standard Microsoft 365 versioning (see section 3 for more details on M365 built-in anti-ransomware tools).

-Email phishing in one of the most prominent ransomware attack vectors.
-Criminals often use Microsoft 365 email (as well as other email services) to infect their victims by sending messages with infected attachments or links to malware.
+Email phishing in one of the most important ransomware attack vectors.
+Criminals often use Microsoft 365 Exchange Online (along with other email services) to infect their victims by sending messages with infected attachments or links to malware.

-Cerber ransomware is a notable example in which the attackers focused on Office 365 users to deliver the phishing emails.
-Their infected attachment was crafted in a way that allowed it to bypass the built-in Exchange Online filtering, so users who opened the attachment infected their local machines.
+Cerber ransomware is a notable example where attackers focused on Microsoft (Office) 365 users to deliver phishing emails.
+In 2016 Cerber infected multiple enterprises by sending infected email attachment that was able to bypass the built-in Exchange Online filtering, so users who opened the attachment infected their local machines.

-In case of Cerber and similar strains Exchange Online was only used for the initial infection.
-Ransomware did not encrypt Microsoft 365 data, instead spreading further within the organization and ecrypting on-premise data sources.
+Importantly, Cerber and other similar strains use Exchange Online only for the initial infection.
+The ransomware doesn't attempt to encrypt Microsoft 365 data itself.
+It instead spreads locally within infected organizations and encrypts on-premises data sources.

-- Network scanning to identify critical data sources to target, and machines running old/vulnerable software that is susceptible to an attack
+- Network scanning to identify & prioritize critical data sources to target

-However, the method of propagation using shared file servers is slow and less reliable than harvesting credentials or exploiting software vulnerabilities.
-It requires other users to notice the planted files and open them` using machines that run old/vulnerable OS versions that will not detect ransomware.
+However, the method of ransomware propagation using shared file servers is slower and less reliable than harvesting credentials or exploiting network protocols/software vulnerabilities.
+Planting infected files requires users to notice and open them on machines that run old/vulnerable OS versions that will not detect ransomware.

 Can ransomware be executed in Microsoft 365 cloud?

 It is important to note that Microsoft 365 itself cannot run or execute ransomware.
-An infected file must be opened on a local machine (Win/Linux/Mac, etc) to be executed.
+An infected file must be opened on a local machine (Windows/Linux/Mac, etc) to be executed.

-SharePoint online and other Microsoft 365 apps can only act as storage media for ransomware executable files which can only perform encryption & infect systems when they're downloaded and opened on a server or user endpoint.
+SharePoint Online and other Microsoft 365 apps can only act as storage media for ransomware executable files.
+Ransomware can only perform encryption & infect systems when it's downloaded and opened on a server or a user machine.

 M365 & Evolution of Ransomware

-We analyzed data from more than 350 ransomware attacks that happened in 2020 and were reported publicly.
+We analyzed data from more than 350 ransomware attacks that happened in 2020 and 2021.
 In this section we will discuss the main characteristics of the ransomware strains and how they evolved.

 Trend #1: Data Leaks in Addition to Encryption

 Egregor (formerly Maze) became the largest ransomware gang in 2020 and it was the first to introduce a new extortion tactic.
-In addition to encrypting files it began to steal sensitive data and threaten its victims to leak the data publicly.
+They came up with the idea (in addition to encryption) of stealing sensitive data and threatening their victims to leak the data publicly.

-All other ransomware types quickly followed the example and as of 2021 virtually all ransomware attacks involve stolen data leaks or threats of thereof.
+All other ransomware operations quickly followed the example and by te end of 2021 virtually all ransomware attacks involved stolen data leaks or threats of thereof.